For glazing installers

 SCORE

 Each property gets a 0–100 retrofit-priority score.
 EPC band weight, heating cost, recommended measures, glazed-area weighting — all in one ranking.
-A G-rated single-glazed pre-1900 terraced scores ~92 (call this week).
+A G-rated single-glazed pre-1900 terraced scores ~92 (schedule this week).
 A D-rated post-2002-double semi scores ~25 (skip).

 3

-Why glazing installers use Retrofit Radar
+Why glazing installers use EPC Hunt

 MEES 2030 turns single glazing into a non-optional job.